Meet Forest Grove, a Must-See Destination for Wine Lovers

 Located in the foothills of the Coast Range at the base of the Tillamook State Forest, Forest Grove has a population of about 21,000.

-Home of Pacific University, it transcends the college-town atmosphere with its collection of charming antique shops, a summer farmers’ market, three wine tasting rooms and notable restaurants, most of which are located on Main Street and are navigable via the downtown’s way- finding signs.
+Home of Pacific University, it transcends the college-town atmosphere with its collection of charming antique shops, a summer farmers’ market, wine tasting shops and notable restaurants, most of which are located on Main Street and are navigable via the downtown’s way- finding signs.

 This small city has a lot of history, from having some the oldest vines in the valley at David Hill Winery to boasting one of the oldest educational buildings west of the Mississippi, College Hall (at Pacific University).